-- Remove the chicken and set aside in a bowl.
+- Remove the chicken and set aside in a bowl (drain on a paper towel if you want).
 Place the pan back on the heat and add the remaining 2 tablespoons of oil.

 - Add the bell peppers and onion to the pan and saute for 4-5 minutes, or until onion is translucent and peppers have begun to soften.
 Add the chicken back in to the pan and mix in with the vegetables.

 - In a mixing bowl, whisk together the coconut aminos, vinegar, garlic, ginger, honey, red pepper, and salt.

 - Pour the sauce into the pan and toss with the chicken and vegetables.
 Bring sauce to a boil and cook for 1-2 more minutes, stirring constantly, until sauce has thickened.
 Stir in the cashews and 3/4 of the green onions.